-You can execute the query immediately, or you can use the Import Records script step, the Execute SQL script step, or the ExecuteSQL function to execute a query as part of a FileMaker script.
+You can execute the query immediately, or you can use the Import Records script step or the Execute SQL script step to execute a query as part of a FileMaker script.

 Note ODBC import, the Execute SQL script step, and external SQL data sources are not supported in runtime solutions created with FileMaker Pro Advanced.